Sage Francis: Career

 Life was a shift into a different style for Francis, focusing on spoken word and indie rock.
 The record featured contributions and collaborations with Califone, Chris Walla, Jason Lytle, and Mark Linkous.

 Francis made a guest appearance on Bad Religion's The Empire Strikes First, on the track "Let Them Eat War".

-In 2014, Francis released Copper Gone after a four year break from touring.
+In 2014, Francis released Copper Gone after a four-year break from touring.
 The album was named after the phenomenon Francis saw in his neighborhood where abandoned buildings would have their copper pipes stripped to be sold, and then tagged as "Copper Gone" to let others know that there was no copper left to steal.

 Francis says that he has been releasing mix tapes consistently since 1999, and will continue to release the Sick of... mix tape series on an ongoing basis.

 Francis has toured extensively, and has performed shows with Atmosphere, Brother Ali, and Eyedea & Abilities.

 Epic Beard Men

-Francis has collaborated with B. Dolan on a duo for Season 1, an EP released in 2018 under the name Epic Beard Men.
-The full-length follow-up album is scheduled to be released in March 2019.".
+Francis collaborated with B. Dolan under the name Epic Beard Men.
+The duo's official debut single, "War on Christmas", was released in 2017.
+In 2018, the duo released the Season 1 EP, as well as "Five Hearts", a single from the EP.
+In 2019, the duo released the first studio album, This Was Supposed to Be Fun.
+It includes "You Can't Tell Me Shit", which became The Stranger's "Inbox Jukebox Track of the Day".
+The album was placed at number 20 on PopMatters' "20 Best Hip-Hop Albums of 2019" list.